Documentation

 Scripts Directory

-CmdBar looks at $HOME/.cmdbar directory for scripts to execute.
-Scripts have to follow these naming conventions: name.time.extension OR name.time.
-For example, transmission.2s.sh is a shell script named transmission that will execute every two seconds OR main.2m is an executable named main that will execute every two mintues.
-You can use “s” for seconds, “m” for minutes, “h” for hours, and “d” for days.
-Although you can set days for execution interval, it is pointless.
-CmdBar reloads scripts whenever MacOS wakes up -- this might change in the future.
-Current implementation could be useful if your computer never goes into sleep mode.
+CmdBar looks in the $HOME/.cmdbar directory for scripts to execute.
+Scripts have to follow these naming conventions: name.time.extension and name.time; for example, transmission.2s.sh is a shell script named transmission that is scheduled to execute every two seconds, and main.2m is an executable named main that is scheduled to execute every two minutes.
+The interval should use “s” for seconds, “m” for minutes, “h” for hours, and “d” for days.
+However, using days for execution interval is uesless since CmdBar reloads scripts whenever MacOS wakes up from sleep (this might change in the future).
+The current implementation could be useful to those machines that never go into sleep mode.

 // example